visrut-at-incubyte/code-embeddigns/README.md

 - You have to run this
 - docker run -p 6333:6333 --name code_similarity_qdrant -d qdrant/qdrant

-- All code is tightly coupled to Qdrant as a vector database and Azure OpenAI client in typescript
+- All code is tightly coupled to Qdrant as a vector database and Jina AI API